confluentinc/event-streaming-patterns/docs/event-source/event-source-connector.md

 * Security policies as well as regulatory compliance may require appropriate settings for encrypted communication, authentication and authorization, etc. between event source, event source connector, and the destination event streaming platform.

 ## References
+* This pattern is derived from [Channel Adapter](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ChannelAdapter.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf
-* [Kafka Tutorials](https://kafka-tutorials.confluent.io/connect-add-key-to-source/ksql.html): Kafka Connect Source example
+* See this [Kafka Tutorial](https://kafka-tutorials.confluent.io/connect-add-key-to-source/ksql.html) for a full Kafka Connect example